snugghash/time-diary/readme.md

 ## Notes
 * Switching from GitHub pages (or switching subdomain in general) will refresh all your data, since this uses localStorage.
 Export, transport, import.

+### TODO
+[] UX for in-between slices must make it clear that that time has a description [] UI for getting description

 ## Support, feature requests, donations
 Troubleshooting support costs you based on the speed of response.